TEAM X

 ✅ Each tab has different motive and different data, avoiding ambiguity

-❌ Each tab still has lot of data without prioritisation
+❌ Each tab still has a lot of data without prioritization

 Post-Design